posted on September 1, 2021

 - Create a healthy collaborative team culture where staff are valued and cared for

-- If a couple, one spouse must have a recognized bachelor’s degree
+- Each applicant must have a recognized bachelor’s degree

 - Previous experience leading staff